Chapter 1· Turning Signs (Contents) References blog

 It's natural enough for a writer like Heraclitus to take such an oracular tone, since the logos which he seeks to elucidate ‘is at once the discourse of Heraclitus, the nature of language itself, the structure of the psyche and the universal principle in accordance with which all things come to pass’ (Kahn 1979, 22).
 ‘Seekers of gold dig up much earth and find little’; ‘men who love wisdom (φιλοσόφους ἄνδρας) must be good inquirers into many things indeed.’
 Thus spake Heraclitus (Kahn VIII, IX).
 The author aware of how much inquiry he has behind him tends to present what he's found as a finished “understanding” rather than a “guess at the riddle,” so naturally his text begins to sound like the Voice of Authority.
 But lovers of wisdom (philosophers) read them as testaments, not as oracles.

 That's where collaboration between writer and reader comes in: any reader worth her salt takes everything she reads with a grain thereof.
 You know, for instance, that decades of investigation, research and revision have gone into the text before you; but you also know that on the scale of the Great Conversation, it's barely a beginning.
 You know that the writer is only a fellow seeker – a mirror image of yourself – and that the writer knows that you know it.
 Why does he even mention it then?
 Because, on the other side of the mirror, the image of you that the writer sees is vaguely multiple, a virtual cloud of possible readers.
 For some of those other readers it may be wise to spell out some things that you already know.
 For you this is an opportunity to exercise your infinite patience, by putting up with explications of what ought to be implicit.
-(Fortunately, the writer-reader dialog has compensating advantages: you can take as much or as little time as you need to play your part in it.
-You don't often have that privilege in a “real-time” or “live” conversation.)
+Fortunately, the writer-reader dialog has compensating advantages: you can take as much or as little time as you need to play your part in it.
+You don't often have that privilege in a “real-time” or “live” conversation, or in listening to somebody's speeches or stories.

 Henry David Thoreau was another essayist who realized that the tone of authorial omniscience can sound arrogant.
 In his classic work Walden, he chose to subvert it by explicitly taking himself (his own experience) as his subject: